jrengdahl/H503/MyLib/README.txt

 If you notice that the 64K flash of your microcontroller is suddenly half filled with 32K of library routines, find which routine you called is pulling in the stuff you don't need.
 For example, calling printf pulls in a TON of other routines.
-Once you hae identified the culprit, write a simple replacement that implements only the functionality you need, and add it to this library.
+Once you have identified the culprit, write a simple replacement that implements only the functionality you need, and add it to this library.